iGardening Logo Large Transparent Background

 • Minimal pruning required – just remove a fifth of old stems after flowering

-• Water regularly during growing season until established
+• Water regularly during the growing season until established

 • Excellent choice for mixed borders or as a specimen plant